bhattlab/phanta/db_building_scripts/Building_HumGut_MGVAll_DB.md

-# Instructions for building the HumGut+MGVAll Database
+# Instructions for building the HumGut+MGVAll Kraken2/Bracken Databases

-## Contents of the Database
+## Genomes and sequences in the database
 ### Prokaryotes
 - 30,691 prokaryotic genomes from the HumGut database (https://doi.org/10.1186/s40168-021-01114-w)
 ### Viruses